Recommended word list

 Roles are not the same as access levels.

-Use sentence case for Root cause analysis.
+Use title case for Root Cause Analysis.

-On first mention on a page, use GitLab Duo Root cause analysis.
-Thereafter, use Root cause analysis by itself.
+On first mention on a page, use GitLab Duo Root Cause Analysis.
+Thereafter, use Root Cause Analysis by itself.

 roll back